joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 Therefore, let us solve for alpha: $\alpha = \frac{0.25 - 0}{1 - 0} = 0.25$. </br>
 $P(t) = (1 - 0.25)[2,3,4] + 0.25[4,3,4]</br>
 Computing this formula gives a position of $[2.5, 3, 4]$. </br>
-Therefore, we predict via linear interpolation that the players position at 0.25 seconds will be $[2.5,3,4]$
+Therefore, we predict via linear interpolation that the player's position at 0.25 seconds will be $[2.5,3,4]$

 Linear Interpolation is often used due to its simple and fast visualization.